SSantosLab/DESGW-pipeline_automation/README.md

 # DESGW-image-processing
 ---
 ## Introduction to this automation:
 Our codes work with user input to, theoretically, automate the DESGW pipeline (the image processing and post processing steps).
-The goal of this automation is to reduce user input.
-However, there is still some user input required while running, which will be specified along with each step.
+The goal of this automation is to reduce user input and streamline observation response.
+Some user input is required for the automation, which will be specified along with each step.
 ## Image Processing Code Explanation:
 ### Updating dagmaker.rc
 Dagmaker.rc is a config file that sets the parameters necessary for later creating a dag with dagmaker.sh.
 This section explains how the image processing code searches for these input parameters from the user in order to update the config file.